-A paper mill worker on an early shift was riding on their bike, when a persistent strange light followed their path.
-They decided to change direction and go back to Traralgon – in particular the police station and report this as it was quite disconcerting.
-It followed all the way there, when as he neared the police station it disappeared.
+A paper mill worker on an early shift was riding on their bike when a persistent strange light followed their path.
+They decided to change direction and go back to Traralgon – in particular, the police station and report this as it was quite disconcerting.
+It followed all the way there when as he neared the police station, it disappeared.

-Another time cattle, stood around in a circle, mooing, when the farmer went out to see what the fuss was all about he found they were surrounding a scorch mark in the paddock.
+Another time cattle, stood around in a circle, mooing when the farmer went out to see what the fuss was all about, he found they were surrounding a scorch mark in the paddock.
 Big enough for a UFO to have caused.

-A flying saucer in Moe, near Edward Hunter Reserve, near Wirraway Street, was seen in the 1970‘s by two boys, who were out in there, and an independent person of the initial group who’s small window faced the reserve.
-The boys recall seeing a UFO, they both drew the same disc object independently of each other when they got home.
+A flying saucer in Moe, near Edward Hunter Reserve, near Wirraway Street, was seen in the 1970s by two boys, who were out in there, and an independent person of the initial group who’s small window faced the reserve.
+The boys recall seeing a UFO; they both drew the same disc object independently of each other when they got home.
 The disc descended on an angle into the reserve the boys were startled and started heading out when they ran into another friend who believed them, as they looked terrified.
 They all say the disc didn’t make a sound as it descended.

-In October 2015 another UFO sighting was reported at Glengarry, originally thinking it was a plane due to the blue, red and white lights, however, when it changed direction three times, the mind changed.
+In October 2015 another UFO sighting was reported at Glengarry, initially thinking it was a plane due to the blue, red and white lights, however, when it changed direction three times, the mind changed.